 How will exam results be decided and how can students appeal?

-Tens of thousands of students in England, Wales and Northern Ireland will receive their A-level and GCSE results this month after exams were cancelled for the second year in a row due to the pandemic.
+Hundreds of thousands of students in England, Wales and Northern Ireland will receive their A-level and GCSE results this week after exams were cancelled for the second year in a row due to the pandemic.

 Students will be given grades determined by teachers, rather than exams, with pupils only assessed on what they have been taught during the pandemic.